braunit/ProgressiveCode/README.md

 The example code uses Thymeleaf Template Engine, Bootstrap 3 and Spring JPA in conjunction with HSQL DB.

+## CrudServerValidationApp

+This project is full working example of a simple Spring Boot based CRUD application with server-side form validation.

+The example code uses Thymeleaf Template Engine, Bootstrap 3 and Spring JPA in conjunction with HSQL DB.

 ## NginxLoggerExample

 A small project to demonstrate how to forward request information (e.g. remote IP address and referrer) from Nginx to a Spring Boot application.